 With a strong, positive reputation, your family will find it much easier to conduct business, gain influence and positions inside of organizations as well as progress financially.

-Social capital also opens doors to opportunity, in both exclusive clubs, like the Freemasons, and for interpersonal development like through others WANTING to know you and your family.
+Social capital also opens doors to opportunity, in both exclusive clubs, and for interpersonal development like through others WANTING to know you and your family.

 Social capital as a whole makes it significantly easier to build financial capital as well as intellectual through leveraging these connections.